techbysj/AWS-IRE4-python_modules/TIFC1-PF-09 - Classes/README.md

 You can see that each cat created by our class can have it's own name and age, we can add more attributes if we wish, weight, colour, etc...
 By adding attributes as key-value pairs in this manner, we can model almost anything as a class.

 One more point about `self`, if you think back to the Functions module, you may remember that if a function requires parameters, we pass arguments through to them when we call the function.
-However, when we create an instance of a class, we **don't** need to provide an argument for `Self`.
+However, when we create an instance of a class, we **don't** provide an argument for `Self`.

-In our example, to call our class and create a cat, we just need to provide the name and age of the cat(s) we want to create.
-But one last thing first, we also gave them the ability to sleep and climb.
+In our example, to call our class and create a cat, we just need to provide the name and age of the cat(s) we want to create...
+But we also gave them the ability to sleep and climb.

 *NOTE: Three dots `...` indicate omitted code.*
 ```py